Free SEO and lead teardown

 We also check whether the site gives modern search systems clear facts they can understand: what the business does, who it helps, where it works, what proof supports the offer, and what a visitor should do next.

 For lead problems, we use the same basic lens as the website leads guide: impressions, clicks, visitor intent, trust, mobile friction, and whether the contact path actually works.
+If the foundation needs work, the next step usually maps to the AI search website design service or the website revamp service.

 Clarity